DavidSembroiz/XM1000/README.md

 int SAMPLE_SECONDS = n;
 ```

-Change the value to an appropriate one and reinstall the software
+Change the value to an appropriate one and reinstall the software.